Today we are talking about how to deal with toddler tantrums.

 If you plan out your day in a very structured way, your child will come to expect what will normally happen, how you will react in various situations, and learn how they are to act in those situations.

 Most toddlers have meltdowns when they are hungry or tired.
-So, if through structure, you are meeting these needs, you are cutting down the number of tantrums drastically.

 Repetition and routine are key to helping a child thrive.
 You can read about our daily routine here.